2008 Akihabara massacre: Perpetrator

 Katō reportedly did not get along well with his parents, and seldom returned home.
-An interview with Katō's brother revealed that his parents had put immense pressure on both of them to perform and to excel in their studies, ordering them to redo their homework to high standards in order to impress teachers in school, and recalled one incident when Katō was made to eat scraps of food from the floor.
-Another neighbor recounted an incident where Katō's parents forced him to stand outside for hours in deep, cold snow during winter.
+His brother said that his parents had put immense pressure on both of them to perform and to excel in their studies, ordering them to redo their homework to high standards to impress teachers, and recalled an incident when Katō was made to eat scraps of food from the floor.
+Another neighbor recounted an incident in which Katō's parents forced him to stand outside for hours in deep, cold snow during winter.
 Previous online postings before his announcement of the attack contained sharp criticisms of his upbringing.
 Deeply in debt and believing that his family had given up on him, Katō unsuccessfully attempted suicide in 2006 by ramming his car into a wall.
 Three days before the attack, on 5 June, Katō accused people at his workplace of hiding his work clothes and left the premises immediately afterwards.
-Apparently he believed at this point he was going to lose his job, though this was not actually the case, and may have triggered the attack.
+He believed at this point he was going to lose his job, though this was not the case, and may have triggered the attack.

-Katō apparently posted messages from his mobile phone to a website called "Extreme Exchange, Revised", revealing his intentions through his final message twenty minutes before the attack.
+Katō apparently posted messages from his mobile phone to a website called "Extreme Exchange, Revised", revealing his intentions through his final message 20 minutes before the attack.
 A police official stated the first message read, "I will kill people in Akihabara."
 Other messages he is alleged to have posted include, "If only I had a girlfriend, I wouldn't have quit work", "I would never have become addicted to my mobile phone.
 Anybody with hope couldn't possibly understand how I feel", and, "I don't have a single friend and I won't in the future.
 I'll be ignored because I'm ugly.
 I'm lower than trash because at least the trash gets recycled."
 The message also referred to "a stabbing spree in Tsuchiura".
 Based on Katō's messages, commentators referred to the incident as another case of Japan's hikikomori becoming more violent and suicidal.
 Later messages revealed Katō's plan to use a vehicle until it became inoperable, and then to use a knife to continue the attack on foot.
 He waited for Chūō-dōri to close at noon to vehicular traffic before commencing the attack.